-Sample A Sample B Preference taste ballot Triangle taste test placemat Water Plastic cups
+Sample A Sample B Plastic cups Water Preference taste ballot Triangle taste test cards

-Procedure
+Procedure:

-- 1. Working in pairs, each team member must receive a Triangle taste test card from the instructor and a Triangle taste test ballot.
-Make sure to write the test card number on the ballot to keep track of sample order. - 2.
-Number three plastic cups 1-3. - 3.
-Using a graduated cylinder or serological pipette, measure 20 mL of samples and place into appropriately labeled plastic cups based on the arrangement given on the card. - a.
-For example, if card reads AAB, then add 20mL of sample A to cup #1, add 20mL of sample A to cup #2 and add 20mL of sample B to cup #3. - 4.
-Once cups are in arrangement per the card, give the samples to your partner to taste the samples going from left to right.
-Remind tasters to not drink all the sample at once, in case they need to go back and sample again. - 5.
-Panelists need to cleanse their pallet by drinking water in between each sample. - 6.
-Record which sample tasted different from the other two samples on the taste ballot. - 7.
+- 1. Working in pairs, each team member must receive a Triangle Taste Test Card from instructor and a Triangle Taste Test Ballot.
+Make sure to write the Test Card number on the ballot to keep track of sample order. - 2.
+Number 3 plastic cups or plates 1-3. - 3.
+Using a graduated cylinder or balance, measure measure 20mL of liquid or 5-15g solid sample and place into appropriately labeled plastic cups based on the arrangement given on the card.

+a.
+For example, if card reads AAB, then add sample A to cup #1, add sample A to cup #2 and add sample B to cup #3.

+- 4. Once cups are in arrangement per the card, give the samples to your partner to taste the samples going from left to right.
+Remind tasters to not drink all the samples at once, in case they need to go back and sample again. - 5.
+Ask panelists need to cleanse their pallet by drinking water in between each sample. - 6.
+Record which sample tasted different from the other 2 samples on the taste ballot. - 7.
 Scientists are usually satisfied with 95% significance of the selected sample as in the preference taste test.
-Since getting correct responses with the triangle taste test may be difficult (depending on how similar the samples taste), 80% significance may be the best outcome and is reported.
-See table below to compare your results to those of your classmates.
+Since getting correct responses with the triangle taste test may be difficult (depending on how similar the samples taste), 80% significance may be the best outcome and is reported. - 8.
+See Table below to compare your classmates results.